Setting up the AT220 Automatic Possum and Rat Trap

 Department of Conservation stipulate the bottom of the trap should be 75cm off the ground in kiwi country.
 The ramp should be setup to meet the bottom of the rat ladder (the dangling piece of webbing)

-Any log or peice of timber will do, just ensure its stable, and at least this.. /.. steep!
+Any log or piece of timber is suitable, just ensure its stable and steep.

 Try to position the ramp so the lure drips down onto it.